-To start with, check out some impressions of Langkawi:
+To start with, check out this beautiful video of Langkawi:

 You’ve probably seen some photos already of the suspended bridge between 2 high mountains with the sea in the background!
-Well, it’s in Langkawi, and it’s one of the reason why the island became so popular since its construction!
+Well, it’s in Langkawi, and it’s one of the reason why the island has become so popular since its construction!

 To get there, rest assured, you won’t have to hike all the way up!
 You won’t have to hike at all in fact.
 There is a fun cable car ride taking you all the way to the top of the mountain.

 The particularity of the skybridge is that it is curved crossing 2 peaks with an incredible view.
 The bridge’s length is 125m and located 700m above sea level!

 GO IN THE MORNING: Be aware that it can get very cloudy up there from time to time and the weather can change in just a few minutes.
 Normally the weather is clearer in the morning, so we recommend starting your exploration of Langkawi with this activity (although it might be more crowded during that time)…